Eva Ionesco: Writing career

 In 2015 Ionesco's husband Simon Liberati released a book about their courtship and her childhood called Eva.

 In 2017 Ionesco released her first book, Innocence, which dealt with her fractured relationship with her father.

 Legal disputes

-Since the time in which her mother lost custody of her for repeatedly photographing or allowing Ionesco to be photographed by others completely nude, Ionesco has been engaged in protracted court battles with her mother to censor and reclaim the images taken of her as a child.

-She tried three times to sue her mother for emotional distress, and the trial is still going on through various courts in France.
+Eva Ionesco protested the images taken by her mother Irina since her childhood.
 In 1998 the French police confiscated from her mother's apartment hundreds of photographs in which she appears at the age of five in suggestive poses and in complete nudity.
 In 2012 Eva sued her mother for taking pornographic photos of her as a child.
 Although much of her claim was denied, she did receive some compensation.
+She later filed an appeal, and the Paris court of appeal restricted the exhibition, sell and circulation of photographs breaching her right to privacy.
+She was also awarded 70,000 in damages.
+In 2026, she brought a suit against her mother's estate, which she accuses to continue selling pictures despite the earlier court decisions.